Priya-s-k/Sample_mule_application/README.md

-#  deploying Sample_mule_application to cloudhub using Github Action
+#  Deploying Sample_mule_application to cloudhub using Github Action